Supplier Code of Conduct

 All employees shall avoid behaviour which may be seen as discrimination or harassment.

 Orkla aims for a workplace characterised by diversity and anti-discrimination.
 To reach this goal, all employees shall treat colleagues, customers, business partners and others with respect.
-Employees shall avoid any form of harassment or other behaviour towards colleagues or business associates which may be regarded as threatening or humanly degrading.
+Employees shall avoid any form of harassment or other behaviour towards colleagues or business associates which may be perceived as threatening or degrading.
 No discrimination (due to gender, sexual orientation, age, ethnicity, or religious belief) which violates applicable law shall take place.
 Employees should also be sensitive to and respectful of cultural differences.

 3.4 Handle business information with care